brinhosa/apidetector/README.md

 # APIDetector

-APIDetector is a powerful and efficient tool designed for testing exposed Swagger endpoints in various subdomains.
+APIDetector is a powerful and efficient tool designed for testing exposed Swagger endpoints in various subdomains with unique smart capabilities to detect false-positives. .
 It's particularly useful for security professionals and developers who are engaged in API testing and vulnerability scanning.

 ## Features